 Since there are no regular spending rewards, we only recommend paying with your Kohl’s Charge Card when using a Charge Card discount, like the monthly offers.
 You must pay with your Kohl’s Charge Card to take advantage of those discounts.

 If you won’t be using a discount, it would be better to pay with a general-use reward credit card instead, which will earn points or cash back.
-A good option for that would be the Blue Cash Preferred Card, which provides 3% cash back at select U.S. department stores, including Kohl’s.

 So use the Kohl’s Charge Card when you’re getting a Charge Card-related discount, but use a different card for other purchases to earn rewards.

 The exception to this strategy is if you’re trying to reach $600 in Kohl’s spending in a given year to become an MVC.
 In that case you should pay with your Kohl’s Charge Card until you hit that threshold, then follow this advice.